FoundationDB/fdb-record-layer/CONTRIBUTING.md

 and their emphasis on meritocratic rules.
 You'll also observe that some initial community structure is [inspired by the Swift community](https://swift.org/community/#community-structure).

-The project technical lead is Evan Tschannen (ejt@apple.com).

 Members of the Apple FoundationDB team are part of the initial core committers helping review individual contributions; you'll see them commenting on your pull requests.
 Future committers to the open source project, and the process for adding individuals